Generalized equipartition method from an arbitrary viewing angle: Application to observed objects

-We consider observations at two epochs $t_1$ and $t_2$ measured from the time of explosion ($t_1<t_2$).
+We consider observations at two epochs $t_1$ and $t_2$ measured from the time of the explosion ($t_1<t_2$).
 As an example, let us consider the case in which the apparent velocity parameter $\beta_{\rm eq,N}$ decreases with time ($\beta_{\rm eq,N}(t_1)>\beta_{\rm eq,N}(t_2)$).
 Two possible evolution of the radio source are shown in Fig.~\ref{fig:veq2}.
 One is an on-axis viewed emitter (cyan stars along the contour of $\theta=0$).
 The emitting region is moving along the observer's line of sight (as assumed in BNP13).
 The other is an emitting region evolving from off-axis to on-axis (yellow stars).
-This is the case when a relativistic jet is launched at a different direction from an observer's line of sight.
+This is the case when a relativistic jet is launched in a different direction from an observer's line of sight.
 Initially, only a small fraction of the jet closer to the line of sight (or ``jet's wing'' if it has an angular structure) dominates the emission.
-As the jet decelerates, the observer can see the whole jet in an on-axis configuration.
-In this case, the equipartition energy, that reflects just the energy of the observed region, increases with time as the jet slows down and a larger fraction of the jet comes into view and contributes to the emission.
+Then, as the jet decelerates, the observer can see the whole jet in an on-axis configuration.
+In this case, the equipartition energy, which reflects just the energy of the observed region, increases with time as the jet slows down and a larger fraction of the jet comes into view and contributes to the emission.
 The corresponding schematic pictures for both situations are shown in the top (on-axis) and the bottom (off to on-axis) panels of Fig.~\ref{fig:picture2}.

-Now we turn to apply our generalized equipartition method to observed objects.
+We turn now to apply our generalized equipartition method to observed objects.
 We focus on radio emissions from TDEs.
-A fraction of TDEs are accompanied by a radio flare with a synchrotron self-absorbed spectrum, which are usually analyzed by the equipartition method \citep[see][for a review]{Alexander+2020}.
+A fraction of TDEs is accompanied by a radio flare with a synchrotron self-absorbed spectrum, which is analyzed using the equipartition method \citep[see][for a review]{Alexander+2020}.
 In the following, we analyze, as an example, two TDEs.